jseppi/intro-to-web-maps/index.md

 1. Import the `.csv` into your CartoDB account (drag and drop)

 1. Experiment with the Wizard tab.
-Try Heat Map, Intensity, Density, maybe even Torque
+Try Heat Map, Intensity, Density, maybe even Torque.

 # Exercise 4

 If time, try finding your own data or using the CartoDB Data Library

 ![](img/data_library.png)

+Or check out the CartoDB Map Academy: [academy.cartodb.com](http://academy.cartodb.com/)

 # Local Geo Groups